JamesThanni/JamesThanni/README.md

 ### About Me
 I build and design websites, desktop and mobile applications!
 My career journey involved:

-🔎 Using my ambition to change people's lives with technology to start my career journey in tech at 16, shadowing Data Analysts at Inalytics.
+🔎 Using my ambition to change people's lives with technology to start my career journey early!

 🎩 Becoming a Software Engineer in London with a BSc in Computer Science!